mateusdayrell/app-ongs/README.md

 # app-ongs
-Restful API to help NGOs or find help for your NGO inpired on [RocketSeat's](https://www.rocketseat.com.br/) project "Semana Oministack". <br>
+Restful aplication to help NGOs or find help for your NGO inpired on [RocketSeat's](https://www.rocketseat.com.br/) project "Semana Oministack". <br>
 Technologies you will find on this project: [React](https://reactjs.org/), [React Native](https://reactnative.dev/) and [NodeJs](https://nodejs.org/en/) <br>